mherwege/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 - Content served from one or multiple `upnpserver` servers:

-  This is done on the `upnpserver` thing with the `upnprenderer` set the the renderer for playback.
+  This is done on the `upnprenderer` thing with a selected `upnpserver` or on the `upnpserver` thing with the `upnprenderer` set the the renderer for playback.
-  The media at any point in time in the `upnpserver browse` option list (result from browse, search or restoring a playlist), will be queued to the `upnprenderer` for playback.
+  The media at any point in time in the `browse` option list (result from browse, search or restoring a playlist), will be queued to the `upnprenderer` for playback.
   Playback does not start automatically if not yet playing.
   When already playing a queue, the first entry of the new queue will be playing as the next entry.
   When playing an URI or media provided through an action, playback will immediately switch to the new queue.

   The `upnprenderer` will use that queue until it is replaced by another queue from the same or another `upnpserver`.
-  Note that querying the content hierarchy on the `upnpserver` will update the `upnpserver browse` option list each time, and therefore the queue on the `upnprenderer` will be updated each time as long as `upnprenderer` is selected on `upnpserver`.
+  Note that querying the content hierarchy on the `upnpserver` will update the `browse` option list each time, and therefore the queue on the `upnprenderer` will be updated each time as long as the `upnpserver` is selected on the `upnprenderer` or the `upnprenderer` is selected on `upnpserver`.

 - Selecting a favorite or playlist on the renderer.